|

 After 3 more weeks I had an interview with a personal trainer who put me on a weekly routine using the weight machines until I developed some strength.
 The machines strengthened my arms enough eventually to try free weights.
 I used the dorsi flexion machine to break down the scar tissue in my ankle.

 Strengthening my back muscles had eased the pressure on my spinal discs.
 I no longer had knee, back or joint pain.
-I realized that I would have to dedicate my life to weight training if I wanted to be pain free and healthy.
+I realized I would have to dedicate my life to weight training if I wanted to be pain free and healthy.

 By mid October '07, I developed my own routine training full body 3-days per week and cardio on the alternating days with one-day off.
 By mid November '07, I had started a new 3-day split routine which I have used until the present.